 Notable Seagen Insider Trades $7.4M In Company Stock

-Todd E Simpson, Chief Financial Officer at Seagen (NASDAQ:SGEN), made a large buy and sell of company shares on October 29, according to a new SEC filing.
+Jean I Liu, Gc/EVP And Leg Afairs at Seagen (NASDAQ:SGEN), made a large buy and sell of company shares on November 1, according to a new SEC filing.

-What Happened: A Form 4 filing from the U.S. Securities and Exchange Commission states that Todd E Simpson exercised options to purchase 33,564 Seagen shares at a price of $41.04 per share for a total of $1,377,467 on October 29.
+What Happened: A Form 4 filing from the U.S. Securities and Exchange Commission states that Jean I Liu exercised options to purchase 34,876 Seagen shares at a price of $35.95 per share for a total of $1,253,792 on November 1.
 They then sold their shares on the same day in the open market.
-They sold at a price of $180.00 to raise a total of $6,041,523 from the stock sale.
+They sold at prices ranging from $173.00 to $179.14 to raise a total of $6,187,369 from the stock sale.

 Why Insider Transactions Are Important